-In this context, the articles of association state that specific rights are associated with Class A and Class C shares regarding (i) the appointment of members of the Board of Directors (Article 13.5.2 of the articles of association of Elia System Operator and Article 12.5.2 of the articles of association of Elia Asset) and (ii) the approval of decisions by the General Meeting (Articles 28.2.1 and 28.2.2 of the articles of association of Elia System Operator and Article 27.2 of the articles of association of Elia Asset).
+In this context, the articles of association state that specific rights Notifications' above. are associated with Class A and Class C shares regarding (i) the 4.
+Based on the Publi-T - Société Fédérale de Participations et appointment of members of the Board of Directors (Article 13.5.2 d'Investissement declaration of transparency of 29 October 2014.
+For of the articles of association of Elia System Operator and Article more information declarations of transparency, see 'Transparency rules -12.5.2 of the articles of association of Elia Asset) and (ii) the Notifications' above. approval of decisions by the General Meeting (Articles 28.2.1 and 5.
+Based on the Katoen Natie declaration of transparency of 29 October 2014.
+28.2.2 of the articles of association of Elia System Operator and Article 27.2 of the articles of association of Elia Asset).

-INFORMATION REGARDING STATUTORY LIMITATIONS OR LIMITATIONS UNDER THE ARTICLES OF ASSOCIATION ON THE EXERCISING OF VOTING
+INFORMATION REGARDING STATUTORY LIMITATIONS OR LIMITATIONS UNDER THE ARTICLES OF ASSOCIATION ON THE EXERCISING OF VOTING RIGHTS